rShetty/asyncwait/README.md

 #### If you need testing your async method, wait rather than sleep

 ## Uses:
-- Helps avoid undeterministic apis
+- Helps avoid undeterministic tests
 - Helps have faster tests, because you wait enough (No more or less :))

 ## Usage